What are question tags exactly? Question tags are small tags inserted at the ends of affirmative statements. I.e.,

 - I shouldn’t be noisy in class, should I?

-All auxiliary verbs, both main and modal auxiliaries, when used, repeat themselves in the question tag.
-Auxiliaries being: be, have, do, can, could, may, might, will, shall, must, would, ought to, need to, dare to and should.
+Auxiliaries being: to be, to have, to do, can, could, may, might, will, shall, must, would, ought to, need to, dare to and should.

 Question tags using ordinary verbs